Updated: Mar 6

-If he is referring to liberated sexual agency and individual empowerment: then yes, Ben Shapiro.
+Yes, Ben Shapiro.
 This is, indeed, what the feminist movement is all about.

 “WAP” does just that.
-Yes, the lyrics are X-rated, but the song discusses aspects of female sexuality that were seldom talked about in the mainstream until fairly recently.
+Yes, the lyrics are X-rated, but the song discusses aspects of female sexuality that were seldom talked about until fairly recently.
 Cardi B and Megan Thee Stallion leverage the term “whore” to subversively combat the idea that promiscuity is frowned upon.
 The phrase “I don’t cook, I don’t clean” speaks to the concept that antiquated domesticity is irrelevant to femininity and womanhood.
 Megan Thee Stallion establishes she’s in charge when she says “If he fuck me and ask ‘Whose is it?’
 When I ride the dick, ima spell my name.”

 So, to reference the title of this article--yes, “WAP” really does give me chills.
-For me personally, the song is extremely empowering, and every time I listen to it, I feel more secure in my sexuality.
+For me personally, the song is empowering, and every time I listen to it, I feel more secure in my sexuality.
 After growing up in a conservative town and being subjected to the stigmatization of female sexuality, I hold this newfound confidence close to my heart.

 “WAP” is my new “Bedrock,” and my love for female rappers is enhanced by Nicki Minaj, Megan Thee Stallion and Cardi B. Now, though, female rappers don’t necessarily have to be “one of the guys,” or an anomaly within the rap realm.
 Rather, they’re creating a rap game of their own. . .
 A rap game that fosters female sexuality.